 In the case of illness, host families should make any appointments they consider necessary.
 The host family coordinator is available to offer any assistance needed.

-Without this card, a medical visit costs between €50 and €60.
+Please note that without this card, a medical visit costs between €50 and €60.

 Dr Conor Maguire